 - Does a ‘favourite’ Driver (or two) act as a STOPPER and …..

 - What small safe experiments might help to understand what a Driver is and how I might relate to Drivers differently?

-- What are my ‘Allowers’; the antidotes to Drivers and how well do I use them, day-to-day?
+- What are my ‘Allowers’; the antidotes to Drivers?
+How well do I use them, day-to-day?

-All safe experiments need to be recorded so the small and subtle results do not get lost.
+All safe experiments are best recorded so the small and subtle results do not get lost.
 The answers to your questions are important and you may find a need to return to your notes more than once.

 So what about ‘Allowers’?